antonkulaga/bio-nlp/README.md

 Chrome-Bio
 ----------
 A chrome extension that allows to annotate biological texts.
-It is on a very early stage, nothing works yet
+It is on a very early stage.